 PACE units combine theory-based curriculum with practical experience (PACE activity).
-Dependent on the needs of the community-based partner and the availability of students, MATH3919 PACE activities might include individual (such as one-on-one mentoring, or an internship with an industry partner) or group-based activities (such as problem-solving challenges for school children, or an inter-disciplinary research team).
+This unit is particularly focused on providing individuals and/or teams of students the opportunity to understand the value and purpose of their Molecular Sciences knowledge and skills in a wider context, by enabling participation in authentic work experiences.
 You must undertake all curriculum (e.g. workshops/lessons and assessment) and the PACE activity in order to be eligible to complete the unit.

-To find out more about MATH3919 and eligibility requirements visit the Handbook.
+To find out more about MOLS3003 and eligibility requirements visit the Handbook.